 * Dollar slides vs yen, gains on commodity currencies

-* Europe down 8%, Wall Street futures hit down limit
+* Europe opens down 6%, Wall Street futures hit down limit

 * ASX 200 plunges almost 10%, Nikkei drops 2%

-The drastic manoeuvres were aimed at cushioning the economic impact as the breakneck spread of the coronavirus all but shut down more countries, but they did little to calm panicky investors worried about firms surviving a prolonged recession.
+The drastic manoeuvres were aimed at cushioning the economic impact as the breakneck spread of the coronavirus all but shut down more countries, but they had limited success in calming panicky investors.

 "The central banks threw the kitchen sink at it yesterday evening yet here we are (with deep falls in stock markets)," said Societe Generale strategist Kit Juckes.